Bourbon

 By my account Heaven Hill has once again given reason to believe in their Elijah Craig Barrel Proof series.
 This is a high-proof offering that nearly any whiskey drinker could enjoy.
 Barrel proof whiskies are admittedly not for everyone, but Elijah Craig Barrel Proof could be a great way to introduce somebody curious into the category of cask strength whiskey.
 A side-by-side of the same whiskey neat and just a couple drops of water is fun with any cask strength whiskey, regardless of your knowledge level.

-Editor’s Note: This whiskey was provided to us as a review sample by Heaven Hill.
-This in no way, per our editorial policies, influenced the final outcome of this review.
+Editor’s Note: This whiskey was either bought as a sample by The Whiskey Wash or provided to us as a review sample by the party behind it.
+Per our editorial policies, this in no way influenced the outcome of this review.

 Forrest C. Price